CSpiegelhalter/randomPasswordGen/README.md

     ![Start button](./Assets/startButton.png)

 2. Next you will be asked for your preferred password length.
-Make sure you input a number between 8-128 otherwise it will throw a fit!
+Make sure you input a NUMBER between 8-128 otherwise it will throw a fit!

     ![Length prompt](./Assets/lengthPrompt.png)

-3. Now you will choose what characters to and to not include in your password (ex. lower/upper case, numbers, special characters).
+3. Now you will choose what characters to include and which to not include in your password (ex. lower/upper case, numbers, special characters).
 You must choose at least one of these options!

     ![Lower case](./Assets/lowerCase.png)   ![Upper case](./Assets/upperCase.png)